Good Clinical Practice

 - Findings during previous inspections

-The list provides an overview of the procedures of inspections of clinical trials carried out or in progress by the BASG according to the German Medicines Act (AMG) or the German Medical Devices Act (MPG).
+The list provides an overview of the procedures of inspections of clinical trials carried out or in progress by the BASG according to the Austrian Medicines Act (AMG) or the Austrian Medical Devices Act (MPG).
 Listed are the study title, EudraCT or Eudamed study number (if available), the sponsor of the study and inspected centres and the status of the inspection procedure (announced, performed, completed).
 For data protection reasons, no personal names of auditors and no inspection results are published.

 The publication is primarily intended to provide transparency for patients, healthcare institutions and other interested parties.